porjo/youtubeuploader/README.md

     	Video description (default "uploaded by youtubeuploader") -filename string
     	Filename to upload.
 Can be a URL
-  -metaJSON string
+  -headlessAuth
+    	set this if host does not have browser available for the oauth authorisation step -metaJSON string
     	JSON file containing title,description,tags etc (optional) -privacy string